noahp/adventofcode/README.md

-# Advent Of Code #
+# 🎄Advent Of Code 🌟
-Just storage for my advent of code 2015 solutions.
+Just storage for my advent of code solutions.